In the digital age, it’s not enough for a restaurant to just have a website.

 - Search engine optimization (or SEO), which uses the wording, design, and technology of your website to make sure it ranks high in Google searches for restaurants in your area, the type of cuisine you serve, a certain dish, and more.

 With those must-haves in mind, let’s take a look at some real-life restaurants with great websites that nail those features.
+Read on for the design inspiration you need to take your own restaurant website to the next level.

 Basic Information and Restaurant Contact